KillReal/MediaCloud/devnotes.md

 TODO:
-- Review sql requests (Accordingly to UserProvider staff)
 - Admin check for display actors in Statistic
 - Implement all actors statistic dashboards for Admin
 - Write unit tests
-- Implement JoyTag garbage collection (unload model if not used for long time)
 - Show first uploaded image on upload page
 - Fix statistic recalculation when only 1 day recorded
 - Remove Tag Types